moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

 ## Prerequisites

 - **Curl**: Ensure that `curl` is installed on the system.
 For Windows systems, `curl.exe` may be necessary.
-- **Lens API endpoint**: The API endpoint provided by Lens for syncing data with meta endpoint access.
+- **Lens API endpoint**: The API endpoint provided by Lens to sync semantic model, enabling integration with Tableau.
 - **Access credentials**: Access credentials such as username, password, project name etc., are required for Tableau.
 - **DataOS API key**: Ensure the DataOS API key is available.
 Get it by using the following command: